The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 The Latin word “limen” means threshold.
 It’s the physical, emotional and metaphorical space of in-between.
 A transition of where you’ve been and where you’re going.

-If you pay attention, you’ll see how people behave in these liminal spaces.
+If you pay attention, you’ll see how people behave in liminal spaces.
 A colleague might rush from meeting to meeting to avoid spending too much time in the corridor.
-Another colleague might take their time and use the space to think before entering the next room.
+Another colleague takes their time and uses the space to think and regroup before entering the next room.

 All my coaching clients are in liminal spaces in their careers.